vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>Buitenen</summary>

-He is familiar under various guises, or just as at a sacrifice the soma juice that is left over by the hotṛ is pure to the adhvaryu, so it is also with the nirmālya.284
+He is familiar under various guises, or just as at a sacrifice the soma juice that is left over by the hotṛ is pure to the adhvaryu, so it is also with the nirmālya.298

-284: The hotṛ is the principal reciting priest at the soma sacrifice, the adhvaryu the main executive.
+[298]: The hotar is the principal reciting priest at the soma sacrifice, the adhvaryu the main executive
 </details>

-<details open=""><summary>विश्वास-प्रस्तुतिः</summary>
+<details open><summary>विश्वास-प्रस्तुतिः</summary>

 अपि च -